univention/scim-services/docs/architecture/milestone2.md

   - Must exist in the SCIM database.
   - Must be member of a certain group in the SCIM DB.
     - The groups name is configurable through an environment variable and defaults to `scim-clients`.
-- The user should exist in UDM/LDAP and will be created in the SCIM DB by the UDM 2 SCIM Consumer.
+- The user should exist in UDM/LDAP and will be created in the SCIM DB by the UDM 2 SCIM Client.
 - The SCIM server's container offers a CLI to create-or-update users and groups in the SCIM database.
   - This can be used for testing without an associated user synchronized from UDM.
-  - This must be used to create the user that the UDM 2 SCIM Consumer uses.
+  - This must be used to create the user that the UDM 2 SCIM Client uses.
-- The UDM 2 SCIM Consumer reads the SCIM REST API's connection settings from the environment.
+- The UDM 2 SCIM Client reads the SCIM REST API's connection settings from the environment.
   Secrets (passwords, certificates etc.) are read from files whose paths are in environment variables.

 ## Authorization